 The best-known pedestrian bridge in Dublin is probably the Ha’Penny bridge with its length of 43 metres.
 It connects Temple Bar area with the Southside, featuring nice restaurants such as Woollen Mills or the Winding Stair.
 People started to attach love locks onto the bridge but unfortunately, they had to be removed as the bridge could not handle the weight anymore.
 Built in 1816, the story of the bridge is a funny one as it has been risen by a ferry-driver whose ships were broken and he had been given the ultimatum of either repairing them or building a bridge for which he could charge half a penny for each pedestrian crossing and a patent on the bridge for 100 years.

 Samuel Beckett Bridge

-Only built in 2009 with a span of 123 metres, the Samuel Beckett Bridge is meant to represent a harp rotating on a coin through the air and was meant to complement the James Joyce bridge.
-At a cost of 60 million euros, the bridge has been designed by a Spanish architect, risen by Hollandia in Rotterdam and is the perfect tune for the high-tech docklands quarter.
+Only built-in 2009 with a span of 123 metres, the Samuel Beckett Bridge is meant to represent a harp rotating on a coin through the air and was meant to complement the James Joyce bridge.
+At a cost of 60 million euros, the bridge has been designed by a Spanish architect, risen by Hollandia in Rotterdam and is the perfect tune for the high-tech docklands quarter, bot far from some the O’Callaghan Dublin Hotels.
 Allowing for a better flow of the traffic, the bridge had long been in planning and could carry a stunning amount of 80.000 people.

 Rosie Hackett Bridge